theplusone/py-osrs-dps/README.md

 - You're not taking advantage of enemy attributes (e.g. arclight on demons, lance on dragons, salve on undead, tbow on CoX monsters, [etc.](https://oldschool.runescape.wiki/w/Monster_attribute))
-- You're fighting CoX Guardians
+- You're not fighting CoX Guardians
 - You're not fighting something where the attack and defence rolls vary from the norm
   - e.g. Ice Demon, who uses regular defence instead of mage defence for defence